realkoder/CloudNativeCatalog-Service/README.md

 you need to install kubectl, the Kubernetes CLI.
 Installation instructions are available on the official website [Kubernetes Documentation](https://kubernetes.io/docs/tasks/tools).
-On macOS and Linux, you can install it with Home- brew as follows:
+On macOS and Linux, you can install it with brew as follows:
 ```bash
 brew install kubectl